Maersk Alabama hijacking: Hijacking

-Nonetheless, the ship was boarded.
-Perry had initially taken main engine control away from the bridge and Fisher had taken control of the steering gear.
+The ship was boarded.
+Perry had taken main engine control away from the bridge and Fisher had taken control of the steering gear.
 Perry then shut down all ship systems and the entire vessel "went black".
 The pirates captured Captain Richard Phillips and several other crew members minutes after boarding, but found that they could not control the ship.

-Perry, armed with a knife, remained outside the secure room lying in wait for the pirates who were trying to locate the missing crew members in order to gain control of the ship and presumably sail it to Somalia.
+Perry, armed with a knife, remained outside the secure room lying in wait for the pirates who were trying to locate the missing crew members in order to gain control of the ship.
 Perry tackled their ringleader, Abduwali Muse, and took him prisoner after a cat-and-mouse chase in a darkened engine room.
 Muse, whose hand was cut during the altercation, was then tied up and his wounds treated by Second Mate Ken Quinn.

-Later, after suffering in the overheated secure room for hours, the crew attempted to exchange Muse for Phillips, but the exchange went awry and the pirates did not release Phillips after Muse was released.
-When Phillips escorted the pirates to a lifeboat to show them how to operate it, the pirates fled in the lifeboat with Phillips as a hostage and $30,000 in cash taken from the safe of the Maersk Alabama.
+After suffering in the overheated secure room for hours, the crew attempted to exchange Muse for Phillips, but the exchange went awry and the pirates did not release Phillips after Muse was released.
+When Phillips escorted the pirates to a lifeboat to show them how to operate it, the pirates fled in the lifeboat with Phillips hostage and $30,000 cash from the Maersk Alabamas safe.

 Hostage situation

-On 8 April, the United States Navy guided-missile destroyer and the guided-missile frigate were dispatched to the Gulf of Aden in response to the hostage situation, Halyburton carrying two SH-60B Seahawk helicopters on board.
+On 8 April, the United States Navy guided-missile destroyer and the guided-missile frigate were dispatched to the Gulf of Aden in response to the hostage situation, Halyburton carrying two SH-60B Seahawk helicopters.
 The ships reached Maersk Alabama early on 9April.
-Maersk Alabama was then escorted from the scene to its original destination of Mombasa where Captain Larry D. Aasheim took command of the ship.
+Maersk Alabama was then escorted to its original destination of Mombasa, where Captain Larry D. Aasheim took command.
 Phillips had relieved Aasheim nine days earlier.
-CNN and Fox News quoted sources stating that the pirates' strategy was to await the arrival of additional hijacked vessels carrying more pirates and additional hostages to use as human shields.